 But, beware of overpacking.
 The trick is to make it appear lightly-packed to help escape unwanted attention at the checkpoints.
 Hiking backpacks always appear lighter compared to traveling bags.

 Yet this old geezer doesn’t recommend you to test the boundaries set by the airlines.
 They can ask you to get your backpack measured and if it doesn’t fit in, you could be charged for it or they will make you check it.

 In practice, airlines haven’t been too strict about the size limits and weight of your carry-ons.
 But, to be sure ahead of time, you can get a hiking daypack in the range of 30 to 45 liters with overall dimensions which adhere to airline guidelines.

 Although, a daypack is hardly big enough for a long trek.
+Take a look at my post on day pack sizes.
 The Geez recommends either checking your pack with a backpack airport cover or shipping your larger pack to your destination.